Toftes Gave

 Toftes Gave was a Norwegian orphanage for enforced placement of maladjusted children, or children in deficit of parental care.
-It was established in 1844 in Munkedamsveien in Christiania.
-The institution was relocated to Ullensaker in 1858, and again to the island of Helgøya in 1876.
+It was established in 1844 in Munkedamsveien in the city of Christiania.
+The institution was relocated to Ullensaker Municipality in 1858, and again to the island of Helgøya in Nes Municipality in 1876.
 The institution closed in 1947.

 History

 The institution was established by wholesaler and former mayor of Christiania Andreas Tofte in 1844, as a "rescuing institution for morally corrupt children of both sexes".
 It was originally located at Munkedamsveien 31 in Christiania, at Holmen in Pipervika.
 In 1847 the institution, including seven buildings, was donated to the municipality of Christiania.
 The donation was accepted on 9 June 1847, and the institution was henceforth called Toftes Gave (Tofte's gift), named after the donor.
 In 1858 it was moved to Risebro farm in Ullensaker.
-In 1876 it was decided to relocate the institution again to Nedre Sund farm on the island of Helgøya in Lake Mjøsa, in Hedmark.
+In 1876, it was decided to relocate the institution again to Nedre Sund farm on the island of Helgøya in Lake Mjøsa, in Hedmark county.
 The moving process took place during the autumn of 1877.
 According to new regulations adopted in 1878, from then on the institution only accepted boys.